elastic/terraform-provider-elasticstack/docs/resources/kibana_data_view.md

 <a id="nestedatt--data_view"></a>
 ### Nested Schema for `data_view`

+Required:

+- `title` (String) Comma-separated list of data streams, indices, and aliases that you want to search.
+Supports wildcards (*).

 Optional:

 - `allow_no_index` (Boolean) Allows the Data view saved object to exist before the data is available.